 And the security of online transactions ― the entire process from order placement to the payment itself should be frictionless allowing for complete protection of customers and their sensitive data, helping increase their loyalty and trust.

 #5.
 Localization testing: Show your app to end users worldwide

 During Cyber Monday and Black Friday, customers are reluctant to translate anything they are unfamiliar with or try to understand prices reflected in currencies that they are not accustomed to.
-Statistics show that 55% of global users prefer to purchase items from apps that describe products in their native language.
 An easy task for localization tests ― to meet the cultural and linguistic needs of the buyers and provide seamless user experience for various regions.

 So, to delight consumers during holiday sales, businesses should consider reflecting all worldwide shoppers’ cultural features, values, currency, and other critical aspects and ensure that everything works properly.
 These are some types of localization testing that may be of help:

 - Compliance checks ― to validate that the application supports the formatting standards of a particular language and correctly displays currencies, convention rates, phone numbers, addresses, dates, etc.

 - GUI checks ― to verify any discrepancies between the localized content and the interface.

 - Functional checks ― to detect the glitches in system operation caused by localization.

 And of course, do not forget to take one step back.
 When introducing new functionality, verifying the previous features is imperative to avoid possible software bugs and mitigate the risks.
 Since the regression tests are repetitive, companies may automate them, reducing testing cycles and redirecting human resources to more valuable tasks.

 The ultimate QA checklist to ensure your eCommerce platform peak performance during Black Friday and Cyber Monday